tomnil/tomnil.github.io/public/_/Virtualization/rpi/2018-12-07 Blinking the RPI Leds.md

----
-layout: article
-title:  How to blink the led on the Raspberry PI
+# 2017-04-15 How to blink the led on the Raspberry PI
-description:
-date: 2017-04-15
-tags: raspberrypi
-supertag: raspberrypi
----

 blink.sh

 ```bash
 #!/bin/bash
 while :